Home > Best Time to Visit Lisbon

 - Republic Day – October 5 is Republic Day, commemorating the fall of the Monarchy and beginning of the Republic in 1910.
 Most shops, restaurants, and attractions will be open, but public transport runs on a Sunday schedule, and government offices, banks, schools, and post offices will be closed.

-- Moda Lisboa – The oldest independent fashion week in Europe presents the new collections of Portuguese designers, October 7-10 in 2019.
+- Moda Lisboa – The oldest independent fashion week in Europe presents the new collections of Portuguese designers.